Online Intervention to Promote Change and Help-Seeking in Young Adults With Gambling and Trading Problems

 Review each arm or cohort in the study, along with the interventions and objectives associated with them.

-Participants in this group will complete a pre-assessment, which includes measuring their intention to change, help-seeking behavior, and gambling/trading behaviors (e.g., frequency and spending).
-After this, they will receive personalized online normative feedback (PONF) about their gambling and trading behaviors.
-They will then complete a post-assessment, which measures the same variables.
+Participants in this group complete a pre-assessment measuring intention to change, help-seeking behavior, and gambling and trading behaviors (e.g., frequency and spending).
+They then receive personalized online normative feedback (PONF) based on their initial assessment and subsequently complete a post-assessment including the same outcomes.

 Personalized Normative Feedback

 Those participating in this condition will receive a personalised brief report which summarises the results of their initial assessment.
 The PONF will comprise the following elements: (1) Details of the main gambling and trading activities performed, including frequency of engagement and amount of money spent; (2) Scores on the criteria of pathological trading and/or PGSI (problem gambling), together with an interpretation of the results and the level of severity.
 All results will be accompanied by graphs enabling participants to compare their scores with the average scores of the Spanish population of the same sex and age range.
-To prevent an increase in behaviour in participants whose frequency or intensity of gambling/trading is below the norm, as recommended by Newall et al. (2023), the normative data will include extreme averages and percentages
+To prevent an increase in behaviour in participants whose frequency or intensity of gambling/trading is below the norm, as recommended by Newall et al. (2023), the normative data will include extreme averages and percentages.
+All participants assigned to the PNF intervention receive identical feedback content, regardless of assessment sequencing.

 Control group 1 (Assessment group)